 Just in time for dinner, we drove to the wonderful beacon of food hope that is the Mohawk.
 If you wanted to, you could rent a campsite here and stay the night to make it a full-fledged camping excursion.
-But since we were just hungry, we parked in the dusty lot, changed clothes, and were promptly seated by one of the nicest waitresses I've ever had.

 The Mohawk is a pub.
 There are big TVs lining the walls, a newer jukebox and a pool table set on top of the wood floor.
 There's a porch off the restaurant, where smokers congregate and enjoy a beer after a day of tubing, hiking, biking, etc.

 Back inside, a full bar offers several beers on tap, including some Massachusetts brews, for a relatively reasonable price.
 I got a Harpoon IPA, which ran me about $6.

 For dinner, the tortellini casserole ($15) was a warm, hearty meal that filled me up immediately.

 A light breadcrumb topping, chicken, broccoli and cheese-filled pasta was enough for three meals total.

 Previous visits to the Mohawk had me ordering a haddock Reuben -- just like a regular Reuben, but with a piece of fish.
 This was one of the dinner specials earlier this year, and I have to say that it should be a staple on the menu.
 That was the best sandwich I had had in a long time.

 The Mohawk also offers delicious appetizers, including crab-stuffed mushrooms ($9), and soups.